The Australian Services Union is led by a team of proud, experienced unionists who are not afraid to take on the big issues.

 If you would like to speak to any of our Leadership Team, please contact us

-Tash Wark, Deputy Branch Secretary
+Tash Wark, Branch Secretary

 Tash joined the ASU branch in 2006, after being fired up to fight back against WorkChoices as an ASU delegate in the community sector.

-In her time in the union office she’s worked in many roles – starting in the Member Contact Centre, as an organiser working on the successful Equal Pay campaign and education project roles, an industrial organiser covering metro and regional members across SACS and infrastructure, leading statewide negotiations.
+In her time in the union office, she’s worked in many roles – starting in the Member Contact Centre, as an organiser working on the successful Equal Pay campaign and education project roles, an industrial organiser covering metro and regional members across SACS and infrastructure, leading statewide negotiations.

 Tash has undertaken lead organiser roles focusing on campaigning across all ASU coverage, in the SACS and infrastructure team and local government industry team.
+After a stint as Deputy Branch Secretary, she proudly became Branch Secretary in June 2024.

 + Click here to read more about Tash: